jinhwanlazy/blog/_posts/2017-04-09-wood-carved-hhkb.markdown

 I designed it with [OpenJSCAD](https://openjscad.org/#https://raw.githubusercontent.com/jinhwanlazy/3d-printable-keyboard/master/model.js)
 , and printed it with my [3DR-simple](http://trains.socha.com/2013/11/building-3dr-simple-delta-printer-part-i.html) copy.
-I had to split it in 3 parts, due to size of the printer.
-And glued them.
+I had to split it in 3 parts, due to size of the printer, and glued them.
 I used teensy as controller, and hand wired the switches.
-It works perfectly.
-I used it for some times.
+It worked perfectly.
+I used it for a while.
 Unfortunately, I started to hate its ugliness, but also it was too tall and loud.
 I didn't expected gateron blue switchs are that loud!
-So I decided to try just one more time. and this is the result.
+So I decided to try just one more time.

 I chose a walnut block this time rather than fused plastic so It looks gorgeous but still kept the budget under $150 including keycaps.